khskarl/another-path-finding/README.md

 REPL - run `(require 'path-finding.core)`.

+Something else - use your trusted neighborhood search engine or mess around with it until it works!

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016 TOAST WITH BUTTER

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the YOLO license.